silverpond/active_scaffold_export/README.md

     this_page: esta página
     all_pages: todas las páginas
 ```

+### XLSX support
+This support depends on axlsx_rails and axlsx of course.
+header styling override will be added soon.
+NOTE: There's NO streaming support for xlsx format yet.
+Only CSV.
+So if your data is huge, set default_file_format to 'csv' instead.

 This gem has not been tested in other rubies than REE and Ruby 1.9.
 For contact, help, support, comments, please use Active Scaffold official mailing list  activescaffold@googlegroups.com